codewithbingle/m3-0723-code-solutions/react-intro/react-intro-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is React?
+  React is a JavaScript library for building user interfaces.

 - What is a React component?
+  A React component is a reusable and self-contained piece of UI that can be composed together to build complex UI.

 - How do you mount a React app (root component) to the DOM?
+  ReactDOM.render()

 - What are some other popular frontend frameworks?
+- Angular
+- Vue

 ## Notes